fenago/dabiday/README.md

 Next, we’ll create a Stacked bar chart which is going to show sales value by state and category of product.
 Add this chart from the Visualizations.

-- Select Stacked Bar Chart
+- Select Stacked Bar Chart</br></br>

 [![](https://github.com/fenago/dabiday/blob/main/images/pic21.png?raw=true)](https://github.com/fenago/dabiday/blob/main/images/pic21.png?raw=true)

 Add fields in the chart and format the title, data labels, legend, axes, plot area, data colors, etc. As you can see in the image below, the stacked bar chart shows total sales in each state for the three main categories (Furniture, Office supplies, and Technology).

-- With the stacked bar chart selected, choose State, Category, and Sum of Sales as shown:
+- With the stacked bar chart selected, choose State, Category, and Sum of Sales as shown:</br></br>
 [![bar](https://github.com/fenago/dabiday/blob/main/images/pic22.png?raw=true "bar")](https://github.com/fenago/dabiday/blob/main/images/pic22.png?raw=true "bar")

 Study that Visual and determine what insights you can uncover.
 For instance, what is the best selling category in each state?